GLOBAL-MARKETS-Trump tax cut talk, Chinese data spur risk rally

 Societe Generale, however, said the "Armageddon risk" ahead of the French elections is overdone.

-In commodities, oil prices extended gains supported by strong Chinese crude imports, as well as reports that OPEC members delivered more than 90 percent of the output cuts they pledged.
+In commodities, crude oil prices extended gains supported by strong Chinese crude imports and OPEC-led production cuts.

+Brent crude futures, the international benchmark for oil prices, rose 1.5 percent to $56.48 a barrel.

+U.S. West Texas Intermediate (WTI) crude futures were up 1.3 percent.
+(Additional reporting by Dhara Ranasinghe, Editing by Toby Chopra)

 TOKYO, May 25 Japanese stocks rose on Thursday as the strong-yen trend paused, while a surge in index-heavyweights such as SoftBank supported sentiment.